acmdorio/acmdorio.github.io/_portfolio/s4pu.md

 Implementation
 ----

-The processor was implemented in VHDL using Altera (which is now part of Intel) [Quartus II](https://en.wikipedia.org/wiki/Altera_Quartus) and synthesis was targeted at an EP2C35F672C6 chip from the Cyclone II family of FPGAs, so that it could be physically prototyped.
+The processor was implemented in VHDL using Altera (which is now a part of Intel) [Quartus II](https://en.wikipedia.org/wiki/Altera_Quartus) and synthesis was targeted at an EP2C35F672C6 chip from the Cyclone II family of FPGAs, so that it could be physically prototyped.
 Testbench simulations were performed in ModelSim.

-In order to program the CPU, a simple assembler program was developed in Python to translate S4PU's assembly language into a Memory Initialization File (.mif) which was later loaded into the FPGA's memory cells standing for the computer's program memory.
+In order to program the CPU, a simple assembler program was developed in Python to translate S4PU's assembly language into Memory Initialization File (.mif) format which was later loaded into the FPGA's memory cells standing for the computer's program memory.

-I've made the whole project, including pt-BR documentation, available at [GitLab](https://gitlab.com/baioc/s4pu).
+I've made the whole project, including documentation (pt-BR), available on [GitLab](https://gitlab.com/baioc/s4pu).
+{: .notice--info}